 The aristocrat type of dog personality is the type of dog that may come off as stubborn or moody, but that’s due to its self-assured, independent nature.
 A dog with this personality can be active but not necessarily playful, often sitting around and watching instead.
 A dog with an aristocrat personality has an elitist vibe, especially breeds that attach themselves to one person.

 A dog with this personality type can be a great pet, especially for quieter homes or single-pet homes.
 But motivating a dog with the aristocrat-type can be a challenge for training, as some may shut down when bored.
 However, the aristocrat type is usually an intelligent dog, which can be both a benefit and a challenge.

 7. The Independent Thinker

-Potential Breeds: Jack Russel Terrier, Blood Hound, Basset Hound, Siberian Husky, Cairn Terrier, Yorkshire Terrier, Pekingese, Chow-Chow, Chihuahua, Borzoi, Akita, Afghan Hound, Beagle
+Potential Breeds: Jack Russell Terrier, Bloodhound, Basset Hound, Siberian Husky, Cairn Terrier, Yorkshire Terrier, Pekingese, Chow-Chow, Chihuahua, Borzoi, Akita, Afghan Hound, Beagle

 The independent type personality is similar to the self-assured, aristocrat type, but usually without the “elitist” vibe.
 A dog with this type of personality will have its own agenda and plan, which can lead to trouble.
 A dog with this personality type will push buttons, which can get old quickly.
 The independent thinker is usually a working breed that knows its job without cues so that training can be a mixed bag.